B-1 Brewers Yeast

 All B vitamins are water-soluble, meaning that the body does not store them.

-Like other B complex vitamins, thiamine is sometimes called an "anti-stress" vitamin because it may strengthen the immune system and improve the body's ability to withstand stressful conditions.
+Like other B complex vitamins, thiamine is sometimes called an "anti-stress" vitamin because it may help strengthen the immune system and aid in improving the body's ability to withstand stressful conditions.
 It is named B1 because it was the first B vitamin discovered.

 Thiamine is found in both plants and animals and plays a crucial role in certain metabolic reactions.
 Your body needs it to form adenosine triphosphate (ATP), which every cell of the body uses for energy.

 It’s rare to be deficient in thiamine, although alcoholics, people with Crohn’s disease, anorexia, and those undergoing kidney dialysis may be deficient.
 Symptoms of thiamine deficiency are fatigue, irritability, depression and abdominal discomfort.
 People with thiamine deficiency also have trouble digesting carbohydrates.
 That allows a substance called pyruvic acid to build up in their bloodstream, causing a loss of mental alertness, difficulty breathing, and heart damage, a disease known as beriberi.